 In the late 1790's a trend was started in England to embed a silver coin into a silver object so that one would know the purity of the metal.
 A hundred years later a massive souvenir spoon frenzy swept around the world.
 During this time period, a number of spoons were created with old (or modern) coins .

-This display is not exhaustive.
-There are many variations of souvenir coin spoons which I have not researched or reproduced.
+This display is NOT exhaustive.
+There are many variations of souvenir coin spoons which I have not researched nor reproduced.

 Visit the ancient Greek and Roman spoon exhibit